pajtai/grunt-useref/README.md

 <!-- endbuild -->
 ```

-The example above has two build blocks on the same page.
+The example above has three build blocks on the same page.
 The first block concats and minifies.
 The second block minifies
 one file.
 They both put the new scripts into a newly named file.
 The original JavaScript files remain untouched in this
 case.